Trianglerb/policies/speaking-guidelines.md

 materials from the presentation with our members.
 We'll link to those materials directly on the meeting page for your presentation.
 Generally, those are sent to us as a link over Twitter.
-We will provide attribution when we share your slides with our members through the @TriangleDevOps Twitter account.
+We will provide attribution when we share your slides with our members through the @TriangleRb Twitter account.

 Thank you so much for presenting to us!